sampsyo/bril/docs/tools/brilift.md

 Cranelift Compiler
 ==================

-Brilift is a compiler from Bril to native code using the [Cranelift][] code generator.
+Brilift is a ahead-of-time or just-in-time compiler from Bril to native code using the [Cranelift][] code generator.
 It supports [core Bril][core] only.

-Brilift is an ahead-of-time compiler.
-It emits `.o` files and also provides a simple run-time library.
+In AOT mode, Brilift emits `.o` files and also provides a simple run-time library.
 By linking these together, you get a complete native executable.
+In JIT mode, Brilift mimics an interpreter.

 [cranelift]: https://github.com/bytecodealliance/wasmtime/tree/main/cranelift
 [core]: ../lang/core.md